kjhass/PublicKB/Blueprints/understanding-the-difference-between-templates-blueprints-and-packages.md

 <img src="../images/understanding-the-difference-between-templates-blueprints-and-packages-2.png" style="margin-left:1em;border:0;float:right;max-width:35%;">

 A Blueprint is a saved workflow that can be defined and re-played at any time on the platform.
 During the Blueprint design process, customers do not incur billable costs.
 Customers are simply creating a workflow plan that orders steps across three categories: (1) cloud provisioning tasks; (2) software package installs; (3) script package execution.
 Users can add and reorder steps to the workflow as needed.
-Customers can define incredibly complex environments and invoke them at any time with single-click simplicity.
-The platform will also estimate the running costs of the Blueprint once deployed.
+Customers can define incredibly complex environments and invoke them at any time with a single-click.
+The platform will also estimate the running costs of the Blueprint, once deployed.

 ![Difference 2](../images/understanding-the-difference-between-templates-blueprints-and-packages-4.png)

 *Image 2 - Reorder tasks in the Blueprint designer*.

 Blueprints are the perfect model for SaaS providers bringing on a new customer in a "hosted private" model.
-Create a sub account, single click deploy your SaaS app Blueprint and the new customer is online and billing.
+Create a sub account, single click deploy your SaaS app Blueprint, and the new customer is online and billing.

 Blueprints are also ideal fits for creating server environments to support a software development lifecycle stage.
-From test/dev/QA/Prod, any app stack you are running, make it a Blueprint, single click deploy to spin up a new copy of the app stack for testing or QA and tear it down when you’re done or deploy it to production.
+From test/dev/QA/Prod, any app stack you are running, make it a Blueprint, single click deploy to spin up a new copy of the app stack for testing or QA.
+You can tear it down when you are done, or deploy it to production.

 ![Difference 3](../images/understanding-the-difference-between-templates-blueprints-and-packages-5.png)